paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-207-budgeting-and-appropriations.md

 Subsec. (k).
 Pub.
 L. 108–136, § 1008(f)(1), added subsec. (k).

 1999—Subsec. (j)(3)(B).
 Pub.
 L. 106–65 substituted “Committee on Armed Services” for “Committee on National Security”.

+#### Effective Date of 2024 Amendment
+Pub.
+L. 118–159, div.
+A, title X, § 1003(b), Dec.
+23, 2024, 138 Stat.
+2047, provided that: “Paragraphs (5) and (6) of subsection (d) of [section 3136 of title 10](./chapter-207-budgeting-and-appropriations.md#section-3136), United States Code, as added by subsection (a), shall apply only with respect to funds made available, and transferred to the Defense Modernization Account, on or after the date of the enactment of this Act [Dec.
+23, 2024].”

 #### Effective Date of 2021 Amendment
 Amendment by Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).